ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/busco/busco.md

         --------------------------------------------------
 ```

+This isolate had previously been identified as *Mycoplasma ovipneumoniae* and Busco has identified it as part of the Mycoplasmatales family.
+The assembly looks like it captured almost all of the single copy genes.
+If we look into the Busco folders we can find some additional interesting information about the genome.
+Note that because this sample was a prokaryote Busco used [Prodigal](https://github.com/hyattpd/Prodigal) to do gene prediction instead of Augustus.

-Alternatively we can also look through the busco database and specify the lineage directly if we have a good identification for the sample:
+Alternatively we can also look through the BUSCO database and specify the lineage directly if we have a good identification for the sample:

 ```bash
 busco --list-datasets